Kelham Island Museum: The site

-The Museum
+The museum

 The museum houses exhibitions on science and Sheffield industry, including examples of reconstructed little mesters' workshops and England's largest surviving Bessemer converter.
 This object received an Engineering Heritage Award in 2004 from the Institution of Mechanical Engineers.
 (Henry Bessemer's pilot converter is on display at the Science Museum (London)).
 The museum gives tours to local schools and has regular demonstrations of the 1905 River Don Engine, a 12,000 horsepower (9 MW) steam engine, which originally powered a local armour plate rolling mill.
 The engine is remarkable for its ability to change direction very quickly, a feature that was necessary for the efficient rolling of heavy steel.
 The engine rolled steel for nuclear reactors towards the end of its life (it was last used in production in 1978 at the River Don Works).
 The museum is operated by the Sheffield Industrial Museums Trust.
 It is an Anchor Point of ERIH, The European Route of Industrial Heritage.

-The Museum houses the prototype Sheffield-Simplex car, one of only three know to remain.
-The car was described as, “one of the best and most remarkable vehicles available, representing the highest point to which motor design has yet attained”, by The Times in 1913.
+The museum houses the prototype Sheffield-Simplex car, one of only three know to remain.
+The car was described as, "one of the best and most remarkable vehicles available, representing the highest point to which motor design has yet attained", by The Times in 1913.
 The Benjamin Huntsman Clock, the first manufactured object to contain Crucible Cast Steel, can be seen in the Enid Hattersley Gallery.
-The Museum also has a vast photographic archive which is used by authors for illustrating local history books.
+The museum also has a large photographic archive which is used by authors for illustrating local history books.

 Since 2009, the museum has housed the workshop of Stan Shaw, a little mester.
 Shaw worked there and demonstrated knife making to the public until his death in 2021.

 Flooding

-The Museum suffered heavily in the Sheffield flood of July 2007 with water over a metre deep inundating the site, causing £1.5 million of damage.
+The museum suffered heavily in the Sheffield flood of July 2007 with water over a metre deep inundating the site, causing £1.5 million of damage.
 Paintings by William Cowen and Henry Perlee Parker, a drawing master at Sheffield's Wesleyan College, were some of the objects damaged by the floodwater.
-The Museum was closed for 18 months, reopening in September 2008.
-The Museum received a national commendation from the Museums, Libraries and Archives Council (MLA) for its recovery from the 2007 floods.
+The museum was closed for 18 months, reopening in September 2008.
+It received a national commendation from the Museums, Libraries and Archives Council (MLA) for its recovery from the 2007 floods.
 The site is now protected by new flood defences which were completed in December 2011.